 The result of this rich multicultural heritage is a treasure chest of an old town full of churches, palaces, fortresses, mosques and synagogues, earning it the reputation of an open air museum and a UNESCO Heritage Site award in 1986.

-Surrounded by the River Tajo on three sides, Toledo sits atop a gorge and is small enough to explore on foot, although one of the best ways to discover the city is to wander aimlessly around the city’s medieval streets while seeking out the works of famous artist, El Greco.
+Surrounded by the River Tajo on three sides, Toledo sits atop a gorge and is small enough to explore on foot, although one of the best ways to discover the city is to wander aimlessly around the city’s mediaeval streets while seeking out the works of famous artist, El Greco.

 Airport: Barajas Airport in Madrid is 48 miles away and well connected by Spain’s high speed trains.